 That’s why you should always carry your Tic Tac container with you because you’ll never know when someone’s going to lean in and kiss you!
 And that’s not all, the negative space in the middle of the lips is also shaped like a Tic Tac candy.

 15. United Nations

 The COVID-19 pandemic has changed the normal that people were once used to.
 We now have to keep our distance and practice safety measures by washing our hands.
-The less interaction we have with other people, the lower chances of contracting the deadly virus.
+The less interaction we have with other people, the lower our chances of contracting the deadly virus.

 The United Nations wants to remind people to keep their distance while poking fun at their audience and keeping the imagery lighthearted.
 They released a series of designs with simple images of two things.
-These two things, when put together, could lead to distraction or damage.
+These two things, when put together, could lead to destruction or damage.
 Here’s an example of a cactus and a balloon.
 You know what happens next when both things are kept in close proximity to each other.